camunda/camunda-docs-manual/content/user-guide/task-forms/index.md

           name="my Task">
 ```

-The tasklist creates the URL by the pattern:
+Tasklist creates the URL by the pattern:

 ```xml
 "../.." + contextPath (of process application) + "/" + "app" + formKey (from BPMN 2.0 XML) + "processDefinitionKey=" + processDefinitionKey + "&callbackUrl=" + callbackUrl;
 ```

-When you have completed the task the call back URL will be called.
+When you have completed the task, the call back URL will be called.

 {{< note title="How To" class="info" >}}
   [How to add JSF Forms to your process application]({{< relref "examples/tutorials/jsf-task-forms.md" >}})